Willamette Valley Vineyards

 Temperance Hill Vineyard

-The Eola-Amity Hills rise over 1000 feet above the Willamette Valley, and their great high-elevation vineyards face the Cascade Range from across the wide river valley.
-One of the oldest of these vineyards, Temperance Hill, was planted in 1981, and is today one of the most desirable sites in the AVA.
-A cool, high-elevation site, Temperance Hill receives the same coastal winds that affect Momtazi Vineyards to the west, producing fine, aromatically complex, and highly distinctive wines.
+Temperance Hill Vineyard is one of the oldest sites planted in the Eola-Amity Hills AVA.
+The Eola-Amity Hills rise over 1000 feet above the Willamette Valley, and their renowned high-elevation vineyards face the Cascade Range, receiving the same cool oceanic winds that affect the Momtazi Vineyard to the west.
+Temperance Hill is one of the most desirable sites in the AVA, producing fine, aromatically complex, and highly distinctive wines.

 L’ Ensemble

-Beyond Nicolas-Jay’s three vineyard-designate wines, we are proud to work with passionate and exacting farmers across the Willamette Valley to source Pinot Noir for our L’Ensemble cuvée.
-This wine reflects the character of a vintage, rather than a specific vineyard across a growing season, and is the product of meticulous blending and barrel selection.
+Beyond Nicolas-Jay’s three vineyard-designated wines, we are proud to work with passionate and exacting farmers across the Willamette Valley to source exceptional Pinot Noir for our L’Ensemble cuvée.
+This wine reflects the character of a single vintage across a growing season, and is the product of meticulous blending and barrel selection.
 As such, the blend will change from year to year, as we seek to produce a balanced and expressive representation of the Willamette Valley.
-Each of these vineyards that appear in this blend can stand alone (indeed Bishop Creek, Nysa, and Momtazi fruit frequently appear in the blend) however L’Ensemble provides us the exciting opportunity to present our winemaking philosophy, from vineyard to cellar, and achieve of a panoptic view of the Willamette Valley across a given vintage.
+Each of the vineyards that appear in this blend can stand alone (indeed Bishop Creek, Nysa, and Momtazi fruit frequently appear in the blend) however L’Ensemble provides us the exciting opportunity to present our winemaking philosophy, from vineyard to cellar, and achieve a panoptic view of the Willamette Valley across a given vintage.